openhie/instant/core/kubernetes/README.md

 Some prerequisites are required before we can continue to deploy our Kubernetes infrastructure to an AWS cluster.

 - You have created all the various users and permissions as required.
-- You have given the users the relevant access to to the AWS services
+- You have given the users the relevant access to the AWS services
 - You have generated an access token for your AWS user
 - You have installed all the relevant CLI tools